smarter-sh/smarter/smarter/react/packages/smarter-prompt-list/README.md

-# Smarter Chatbots List app.
+# Smarter LLMClients List app.
 React + TypeScript + Vite

 This is the source code for the Terminal Emulator app located at [http://localhost:9357/workbench/](http://localhost:9357/workbench/prompt_list/).